Greyfix

 check_policy_service unix:private/greyfix

-A good starting list of hosts to whitelist is whitelist_ip.txt.
+A possible starting list of hosts to whitelist is whitelist_ip.txt.
 If you have downloaded that file you can easily create your whitelist_ip file:

 # sed -e '/^[0-9]/s/\([.0-9]*\).*/\1 OK/' whitelist_ip.txt >/etc/postfix/whitelist_ip